Frequently Asked Questions About Measles

 Most people have immunity to the measles through vaccination, so the risk to the general public is low.
 Yet, only 61 percent of 4- to 6-year olds in Spokane County have received their second dose of MMR vaccine, leaving room for improvement in our community’s immunity.

-Although no measles cases are confirmed in Spokane, Clark County Public Health, in western Washington state, has identified dozens of confirmed cases.
-Additionally, related cases have now been identified outside Clark County.
+Although no measles cases are confirmed in Spokane, new cases have been confirmed in King, Pierce and Snohomish counties, in western Washington state.
 Washington State Department of Health has the most up-to-date information on the outbreak.
 Anyone who believes they may have been exposed and believes they have symptoms of measles should call their healthcare provider prior to visiting the medical office to make a plan that avoids exposing others in the waiting room.

 What is measles?